rootwyrm/tc_transmission/README.md

 #Transmission Port Layout

 Transmission uses ports 9091 (TCP/UDP) for web interface and peer communications.
 The traffic port has been moved to 43454 (no range.)
 This can be changed in settings.json.
+Note: do not use more than 5 UDP ports, which will increase memory demand to more than 1.25GB!
+If you need a wider UDP port range, use the TaleCaster Host Appliance.

 #Blacklist Automatic Update
 **Work in progress.**